slowernews/wisdom-tldr/README.md

 > *'Ultimately the only peace and security you can hope for from your enemies is their disappearance.'*

 ---
 ###On money

 RULE: Making money is adding value.

-CHALLENGE: [Negotiation](#on-negotiation) establishes the exchange rate between money and value.
+WARNING: [Negotiation](#on-negotiation) establishes the exchange rate between money and value.
 That said, a bad/good negotiation might mean that you are adding more/less value to the world than receiving money for it.

 ===